What does volatility mean for my investments?

 One easy way to see volatility is to look at an investment’s value on a line graph.
-Here’s NZ Bond, currently the least volatile investment on Sharesies:
+Here’s the Smartshares NZ Bond fund, currently one of the least volatile investments on Sharesies:

 That line graph is pretty much a flat line.
 Not very volatile at all.

-Now, here’s a more volatile investment—the US 500:
+Now, here’s a more volatile investment—the Smartshares US 500 fund:

 That’s much more of a roller coaster!